oschl-git/jecna-wa-certificates/answers/ADFo.md

     - **Manually.**
     - **Using a Wizard.**

-- Forms are made up of fields, called items?
+- Forms are made up of fields, called items.
+True or False?

     **True**

-- Forms are made up of types?
+- Forms are made up of types.
+True or False?

 	**False**